jnikula/hawkmoth/doc/extension.rst

 C Autodoc Extension
 ===================

-Hawkmoth provides ``hawkmoth.cautodoc`` Sphinx extension that adds a new ``c:autodoc`` directive to the Sphinx `C Domain`_ to incorporate formatted C source code comments into a document.
+Hawkmoth provides ``hawkmoth`` Sphinx extension that adds a new ``c:autodoc`` directive to the Sphinx `C Domain`_ to incorporate formatted C source code comments into a document.
 This could be thought of as a version of `Python autodoc`_ for C.

 For this to work, the documentation comments must of course be written in correct reStructuredText.
 See :ref:`documentation comment syntax <syntax>` for